 - no all-female dorm rooms

 Another party hostel worth checking out is the Tribee Kinh, located conveniently in the heart of Hoi An, with the old town and many popular landmarks within walking distance.
-The hostel’s party vibe makes it an ideal place to meet and mix with other travelers.
+The hostel’s party vibe makes it an ideal place to meet and mix with other travellers.

 Tribee Kinh offers free drinks on Tuesdays, Fridays, and Saturdays.
 On Mondays and Thursdays, you can join the free food tours and the free spring roll cooking class on Wednesdays and Sundays.
 As for the rooms, they are clean and decently furnished, and the beds are soft and comfortable.